Hyper Light Drifter: Development

 The project funding was exceeded in a day, and quickly grew over US$100,000 within a few days of its launch.
 To encourage additional funding, Preston created new stretch goals, including additional gameplay modes, more bosses and characters, and expanding the release to include the PlayStation 4 and Vita, the Ouya, and the Wii U consoles.
 These goals were all met by the completion of the campaign, with more than US$640,000 raised.
 Preston stated that he had had these additional platforms in mind when first launching the Kickstarter, but did not want to over-promise what he felt he could deliver.
-The additional funds have helped Preston hire additional developers to aid in porting the game to these additional consoles.
+The additional funds helped Preston to grow the core development team, with the addition of game designer Teddy Dief, who would go on to create titles like We Are OFK, artist Casey Hunt, and animator Sean Ward.
+Preston was also able to hire additional developers to aid in porting the game to these additional consoles.

 The game was originally set for release in mid-2014 but was delayed until the second quarter of 2016, due to the expanded scope of the game, the need to perfect the game before its first release, and the lead developer's health issues.
 Preston found help from several developer friends around the Los Angeles area.
 He and a number of people worked together to build out Glitch Space, a small open office space for small developers to work from and share ideas with others.
-Besides his own team, Preston got frequent help from developers Ben Esposito (Donut County), Brandon Chung (Blendo Games), and Ben Vance.
+Besides his own team, Preston got frequent help from developers Ben Esposito (Donut County), Brendon Chung (Blendo Games), and Ben Vance.
 Preston was also encouraged by letters of support he got from people across the world after reporting on some of his health conditions.
 The letters influenced Preston to alter the story in Hyper Light Drifter as to not make it about a problem facing a single character but something shared by many.